ArchiveBox/ArchiveBox/README.md

 ArchiveBox imports a list of URLs from stdin, remote URL, or file, then adds the pages to a local archive folder using wget to create a browsable HTML clone, youtube-dl to extract media, and a full instance of Chrome headless for PDF, Screenshot, and DOM dumps, and more...

-Running `./archive` adds only new, unique links into `output/` on each run.
+Running `archivebox add` adds only new, unique links into your collection on each run.
 Because it will ignore duplicates and only archive each link the first time you add it, you can schedule it to [run on a timer](https://github.com/pirate/ArchiveBox/wiki/Scheduled-Archiving) and re-import all your feeds multiple times a day.
 It will run quickly even if the feeds are large, because it's only archiving the newest links since the last run.
 For each link, it runs through all the archive methods.
 Methods that fail will save `None` and be automatically retried on the next run, methods that succeed save their output into the data folder and are never retried/overwritten by subsequent runs.
 Support for saving multiple snapshots of each site over time will be [added soon](https://github.com/pirate/ArchiveBox/issues/179) (along with the ability to view diffs of the changes between runs).

-All the archived links are stored by date bookmarked in `output/archive/<timestamp>`, and everything is indexed nicely with JSON & HTML files.
+All the archived links are stored by date bookmarked in `./archive/<timestamp>`, and everything is indexed nicely with JSON & HTML files.
 The intent is for all the content to be viewable with common software in 50 - 100 years without needing to run ArchiveBox in a VM.

 #### Can import links from many formats: